Package 'markovDP'

 Several parts of the MDP description can be defined in different ways.
 In particular, the fields transition_prob, reward, and start can be defined using matrices, data frames, keywords, or functions.
 See MDP for details.
 The functions provided here, provide unified access to the data in these fields to make writing code easier.

-Transition Probabilities T(ss,a)T(s'|s,a)
+Transition Probabilities p(ss,a)p(s'|s,a)

 transition_matrix() accesses the transition model.
 The complete model is a list with one element for each action.
 Each element contains a states x states matrix with ss (start.state) as rows and ss' (end.state) as columns.
 Matrices with a density below 50% can be requested in sparse format (as a Matrix::dgCMatrix).

-Reward R(s,s,a)R(s,s',a)
+Reward r(s,s,a)r(s,s',a)

 reward_matrix() accesses the reward model.
 The preferred representation is a data.frame with the columns action, start.state, end.state, and value.
 This is a sparse representation.
 The dense representation is a list of lists of matrices.
 The list levels are aa (action) and ss (start.state).
 The matrices are column vectors with rows representing ss' (end.state).
 The accessor converts the column vectors automatically into matrices with start states as rows and end states as columns.
 This conversion can be suppressed by calling reward_matrix(..., state_matrix = FALSE) Note that the reward structure cannot be efficiently stored using a standard sparse matrix since there might be a fixed cost for each action resulting in no entries with 0.